ScaledMarkets/dabl/README.md

 public Start ast;
 ```
 A [`Start`](https://scaled-markets.github.io/dabl/scaledmarkets/dabl/node/Start.html)
-is the root of a node tree that implements the Abstract Syntax Tree
+is the root of a node tree that implements the Abstract Syntax Tree (AST)
 that is defined at the end of the [dabl.sablecc](dabl.sablecc)
 grammar file.
-The object
+The AST
-model can be accessed at runtime; thus, one can build a tool that compiles DABL
+can be accessed at runtime; thus, one can build a tool that compiles DABL
-files and then operates on the resulting object model.
+files and then operates on the resulting AST.
 For an example
 of accessing the object model, see the [piper project](https://github.com/Scaled-Markets/piper).
 Piper is a build system based on DABL.